I made you this nourishing 7 ingredient chocolate chip ricotta banana bread because on Friday’s we NEED chocolate.

 …whole wheat flour: got to have those whole grains.

-…baking soda: for some lightness
+…baking powder: for some lightness

 …chocolate chips: enough said.